 All these major giants are turning to robots for a sustainable and predictable solution to delivery problems due to staff shortage and raising wages to cater to high customer demand of on-demand services and also to cut down massive margins taken away from app based human delivery options.
 Robots don’t call in sick, don’t request raises and can easily perform repetitive and tiresome jobs, like delivery, cleaning, making fries.
 In the medium/long term the ROI is massive for both retailers and restaurants.

 Here is an example – Consider Sally, the salad-making robot developed by Chowbotics.
 Sally’s robotic tools enable it to make a salad with more than six ingredients in less than a minute-and-a-half.
 That not only saves restaurants significant cash in labor costs, it also enables eateries to expand their menus, easily add new dishes, and enhance customer brand loyalty.
-Restaurants are discovering that robots give overworked servers more time to interact with customers and serve more tables, which led to higher tips
+Restaurants are discovering that robots give overworked servers more time to interact with customers and serve more tables, which led to higher tips.
+As you can see the benefits when retailers and restaurants lock into robotics.

 Big data.
 Among the biggest benefits of retail robots is the ability to capture granular data about the products and customer buying patterns, which help increase efficiency and accuracy in inventory management.
 Robots act as data-collectors within the internet-of-things (IoT).
 When combined with AI and machine learning, IoT can change how companies operate, conduct business, and purchase the goods and services we want and need.